fubar2/piloadcell/README.md

 **Lessons so far:**

 * Using a cheapo hx711, dropping the hx711 VCC+ from 5v to 3.3v resulted in huge gains in stability.
 Go figure.
-Both are within the datasheet specs but maybe the higher voltage burns more power on the board and heats everything up?
+Both are within the datasheet specs but maybe at a higher voltage some extra power is burned by regulation on the board so everything heats up?

 * Using the hx711py read_average function with 10 samples seems to give reasonable estimates - trims the top and bottom values.